 Build your vegetable patch in the sunniest spot in your garden to help your fruit and veggies grow.
 Picture a hot summer’s day – where would you usually lay down to sunbathe?
 You might lose your favourite tanning location, but your plants will make it worth it.
 Some plants, like salad leaves, could require shade; this is easily resolved by putting up some netting to create a shadow over them.

 2. Get your gear in check

-There’s nothing worse than being ready to do some gardening, only to realize that your wheelbarrow tires are flat, or your garden hose has a hole in it.
+There’s nothing worse than being ready to get stuck into some gardening, only to realise that your wheelbarrow tyres are flat, or your garden hose has a hole in it.
 Check everything you need is in full working order before you begin.